pimoroni/programming-trinket-with-raspberry-pi/README.md

     http://project-downloads.drogon.net/gertboard/

+### Board Definitions

-Finally, you will need to install the hardware files for the Trinket into your Arduino library folder.
+Finally, you will need to install the board definitions for the Trinket into your Arduino library folder.

 You should be able to run trinket/install in this repository.